ShaikFarooq7/SkillStack-Learn-and-Grow/README.md

-# LearnHub – Online Learning Platform (MERN Stack)
+# SkillStack:Learn and Grow – Online Learning Platform (MERN Stack)

-**LearnHub** is a full-stack online learning platform (OLP) developed using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+**SkillStack** is a full-stack online learning platform (OLP) developed using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It offers a scalable, responsive, and user-friendly experience for students, teachers, and administrators to manage and engage with educational content seamlessly.

 ## Key Features